-Whatever the case, our sinuses have a fairly major design flaw: The passageways between our nose and sinuses, called ostia, are small, easily clogged, and on the top of the empty space instead of the bottom to allow easy, gravity-fed drainage.
+Our sinuses have a fairly major design flaw: The passageways between our nose and sinuses, called ostia, are small, easily clogged, and are on the top of the empty space of our sinuses instead of the bottom to allow easy, gravity-fed drainage.
 I read a study not too long ago that stated that the ostia haven’t changed since our ancestors walked with their spines oriented more horizontally than vertically.
 When hominids started living their lives in a more upright manner, the sinus problems began.
 That means that we have literally been suffering from sinus headaches for millions of years.
-Thankfully, we have developed some better medical practices over the years which can help us get rid of sinus headaches.
-I hate to think of the frustrating lack of relief one could get from banging your head against the cave wall.
+Thankfully, we have developed medical practices over the years which can help us get rid of sinus headaches – I hate to think of the frustrating lack of relief one could get from banging your head against the cave wall.

 Sinus headaches will usually be confined to the facial area.
 The forehead and cheeks can be tender to the touch, and you might experience nasal drip or a mucous discharge.
-A decongestant and analgesic will be the best treatment option to alleviate pressure, whereas a migraine is very difficult to treat.
+You can always have a good idea if you have a sinus infection or not if the headache comes on rather suddenly, have a sensitivity like mentioned above, or if you get sick to your stomach when the headache appears.

 Getting Rid of Sinus Headaches

 Viral infections are very common cause of sinus headaches.
 Sinus headaches are most often linked to a prior run-in with a respiratory virus, such as the common cold (rhinovirus) or the flu (influenza).
-Viruses like this have no immediate cure, but will usually run their course within a few weeks.
 The way to get rid of sinus headaches caused by viral infection is to treat the symptoms and patiently wait it out.
-Symptoms such as facial tenderness, dizziness, migraine-like headaches, mucous discharge, and congestion can all be treated with a combination of an analgesic (ibuprofen) and a decongestant (pseudoephedrine).
-The analgesic will ease the pain and reduce swelling, while the decongestant will help thin out the mucous and open up the blockages causing the problem in the first place.
+Symptoms such as facial tenderness, dizziness, migraine-like headaches, mucous discharge, and congestion can be treated with a combination of an analgesic pain reliever (ibuprofen, like Advil or Motrin) and a decongestant (pseudoephedrine, like Sudafed).

-Allergies and fungal infections are also a problem that may lead to sinus headaches.
+Allergies are also a problem that may lead to sinus headaches.
 The irritation and inflammation caused by pollen or dust allergies can start the sinus headache train rolling towards misery.
 Allergies don’t cause an infection, but they can make a person more susceptible to an infection by clogging those drainage sites.
-An antihistamine will help prevent allergic reactions and cut down on potential inflammation.
+An antihistamine (Claritin, Benadryl, Zyrtec) will help prevent allergic reactions and cut down on potential inflammation.

-Bacterial infections are less common and easier to treat.Another possible cause of sinus infections is going to be bacteria.
-Though it is common for a physician to automatically prescribe an antibiotic for every sinus infection, this seems counter intuitive as most sinus infections are viral, and antibiotics have no effect on viruses.
+Bacterial infections are less common and easier to treat.Another possible cause of sinus infections is bacteria.
+Though it is common for a physician to automatically prescribe an antibiotic for every sinus infection, this seems rather silly as most sinus infections are viral, and antibiotics have no effect on viruses.
 However, if sinusitis doesn’t clear up after a week or two, it is reasonable to suspect that the cause is something other than a virus.
 Tests can determine the culprit.
 To save time while waiting for results, an antibiotic might be administered, just in case.
 I understand the logic, but the possibility of contributing to resistant bacteria does not justify such an action to me.

 Over-The-Counter Medication for Sinus Headaches